scionrep/scioncc/src/pyon/datastore/postgresql/README.txt

 - deleted column for resources (instead of using the lcstate==DELETED)
 - More advanced order by queries
 - Replace string concatenation when constructing long statements
-- clear_couch_util ugly and misnamed.
-Should also use the code in the datastore class
+- clear_db_util should also use the code in the datastore class
 - Referential integrity support
 - Investigate distributed transactions (XA)
 - history support by copying into separate history table